How long should you run your irrigation for?

 - One day a week or less for native plants and trees such as acacias, grevilleas and eucalypts.

 Give your plants and lawn 10 mm of water each time you irrigate and generally about 30 mm of water over a week.
-Keep an eye on the Weather Web to find out how much rain your suburb has received.

 There are many different types of sprinklers, including fixed spray, single-stream rotors or multi-stream rotors, and drippers.
 Each type of sprinkler applies water at different rates, making it hard for you to work out how long to water your lawn and plants to reach the recommended 10 mm of water.